meepak/yavpa/README.md

 14. What to do when drawn outside of canvas, at the moment its adjust back.. should we really cut off?
 15. Landscape rotate toolbar

+Screen mode remember -- unnecessary but done -- removed, will consider later

 TODO
-Screen mode remember -- unnecessary but done remove select for later -- done
+remove select for later -- done
 Remember control value . -- done
 htybetter color picker, swatches -- done